Welcome to Disability Benefits Help, an organization committed to helping claimants across the United States receive approval for disability benefits.

 Unlike SSDI, the SSI program is funded by general tax revenues, not Social Security taxes.
 Thus, an individual may still qualify for SSI benefits even if the work history required for SSDI is lacking.
 It thereby serves as a viable option for low-income applicants without a solidified employment history.
 SSI Qualification Criteria

-Whether you are applying for SSDI or SSI benefits, the application process can prove long and complex.
+Whether you are applying for SSDI or SSI benefits, the application process can prove long and complex for both Social Security programs.
 In fact, most initial applications for disability benefits are denied.
 For this reason, you should consider hiring an experienced Social Security attorney or disability advocate to assist with your claim.
 Most disability lawyers and advocates do not charge a fee unless a case is resolved successfully.
 Further, they ensure that all documentation is completed correctly, that the appropriate medical records are included in your file, and that you are properly represented in the event your case reaches the hearing stage.